What is CCleaner, and is it safe for your Mac?

 After CCleaner analyzes the files that clutter your Mac, it will show you the list of all checked items that are ready to be cleaned of your machine.
 If you want to keep some data, you need to uncheck the boxes next to the files that are necessary for you.

-What can you do with Tools?
+What can you do with other tools?

 What about some Professional features?